- Share this article on Facebook

 - Share this article on Comment

 - Share this article on Pinit

 BMG, the music rights group owned by German media giant Bertelsmann, has agreed to acquire Benelux electronic dance music publisher Talpa Music.

-The companies announced the deal Monday, but didn't disclose financial details.
+The companies unveiled the deal Monday, but didn’t disclose financial details.